fscm/packer-vagrant-spark/README.md

 ## Services

-This image will have the following services running.
+This box will have the following services running.

 | Service           | Port   | Protocol |
 |-------------------|:------:|:--------:|